offbynull/offbynull.github.io/docs/data/learn/3D Printing/cache/output_a742db9ae60afd871f99a6aab68ac52d/output.md

 <strong>⚠️NOTE️️️⚠️</strong>

-What happens when the filaments within hte AMS 2 Pro aren't all the same material?
+What happens when the filaments within the AMS 2 Pro aren't all the same material?
 It seems there might be some guard rails preventing you from doing this with certain mixes of materials.

 > When drying high-temperature filament, you need to take out the low-temperature filament.
 For example, when drying ABS, PLA filament cannot be placed in the !!AMS!!.